pllab/cs162-tutorials/README.md

 directory of your clone when you are following the instructions.

 There are four tutorials in the `docs/` directory in Markdown format.
-You can read them on GitHub in a nicely formatted way (just like how this README document looks), or you can open the files in your favorite text editor to read the Markdown source.
+You can read them on GitHub in a nicely formatted way, or you can open the files in your favorite text editor to read the Markdown source.

 The assignment is to go through the tutorials and to do the exercises